alexharri/website/posts/jsdoc-as-an-alternative-typescript-syntax.md

 ### Declaring types

-In TypeScript, you can define types using the `type` or `interface` keywords:
+In TypeScript, you can declare types using the `type` or `interface` keywords:

 ```tsx
 type Value = string | number;